 **The default geofence radius is 0.
 Most agencies set the radius to be within 0.5-1 mile for flexibility while maintaining compliance.

-To add multiple approved locations:
+To add approved service locations:

 Click Clients in the left menu